Fahim-Ahmad/cloud_workshop/README.md

 - Other services

 2. Practical part.
 We will demonstrate cloud on example of Google Cloud.
 Practical part will include:
 - Demonstration of running simple VM and exposing simple web application to the internet.
-Virtual Machine of GCP will be used.
+Virtual Machine of Google Cloud will be used.
 - Making a container with application and running the container in Cloud.
+Cloud Run of Google Cloud will be used.

 ## This Repository contains

-Index and overview, slides and practical example codes for cloud workshop
+- Index and overview
+- slides
+- sample application with needed scripts

 ## Sample applications

 1. Simple app: Web application on flask with "Hello world!"

-2. App for containerization: Web application on flask with *numpy* that will do some complicated calculation on entered data, and out put them.
+2. App for containerization: Web application on flask with *numpy* that will do some complicated calculation on entered data, and output them.